-Invisible Dust is a not for profit organisation and involves leading artists, creative technologists and scientists exploring our environment and climate change to produce exciting art and science exhibitions and participatory events.
+Invisible Dust is a not for profit organisation and involves leading artists, creative technologists and scientists exploring our environment and climate change to produce exciting new art and science exhibitions and events.

 - In March 2012 Invisible Dust won the Lord Mayor of London’s UK Sustainable City Award presented for ‘outstanding contributions to enhancing air quality’ for its work in 2011.